-Medical Time-outs Called by a Referee
+Medical Time-outs Called by a Referee (10.H.2.a)

 If a referee, in the interest of player safety, determines that either medical personnel or the Tournament Director should be consulted for a player health issue, that time-out is not chargeable to the player as a medical time-out.
 The player retains the right to call their own medical time out later in the match, if needed.